Pressure-Cooker Sausage-Stuffed Flank Steak

 - Hot cooked noodles

-- Select saute setting, and adjust for high heat, in a 6-qt. electric pressure cooker.
-Heat 1 tablespoon oil.
-Add onion; cook until tender.
+- Select saute setting on a 6-qt. electric pressure cooker and adjust for medium heat.
+Add 1 Tbsp. oil; cook onion until tender.
 Add garlic; cook 1 minute longer.
-Transfer to a large bowl; stir in bread crumbs, olives, cheese, basil, cherry mixture and remaining salt and pepper.
+Press cancel.
+Transfer to a large bowl; stir in bread crumbs, olives, cheese, basil, cherry mixture and remaining pepper.
 Crumble sausage over bread crumb mixture; mix well.

-- Spread 1/2 cup sausage mixture over each steak piece.
+- Divide the sausage mixture into 4 portions; spread evenly over each steak piece.
 Roll up steaks jelly-roll style, starting with a long side; tie with kitchen string.

-- Select saute setting, and adjust for high heat.
+- Select saute setting and adjust for medium heat.
 Add remaining oil; brown meat on all sides.
 Top with marinara sauce and remaining wine.
-Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high, and set time for 15 minutes.
-When finished cooking, allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure according to manufacturer's directions.
-Serve with hot cooked noodles.
-Yield: 4 servings.
+Press cancel.
+Lock lid; close pressure-release valve.
+Adjust to pressure-cook on high for 15 minutes.
+Allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure.
+Serve with pasta.

-Originally published as Pressure Cooker Sausage-Stuffed Flank Steak in One Pot Instant Pot Winter 2017
+Originally published as Sausage-Stuffed Flank Steak in Cook It Fast, Cook It Slow